brunokoga/Montevideo/npcCodex_dir/npc/aristocrat.md

 Note that much of the king's wealth is in the form of royal regalia, such as a crown and royal seal.
 These items are easily recognized as royal property and any non-noble caught with them is assumed to be a thief.
 The king also has access to other jewelry and clothing that belongs to the official regalia of his office (such as crown jewels), which may be worth thousands of gold pieces or more.

-The above stat block can also be used for a queen, adventuring prince or princess, or a (non-spellcaster) ruler of a powerful religious institution (especially in lands where it is customary for younger sons or daughters to become clergy.
+The above stat block can also be used for a queen, adventuring prince or princess, or a (non-spellcaster) ruler of a powerful religious institution (especially in lands where it is customary for younger sons or daughters to become clergy).